 No visit to Abu Dhabi is complete without doing a desert safari!
 The desert is less than an hour away and a desert safari is a really fun adventure.
 You can do morning or evening safaris, or even an overnight one camping in the desert!

 There are many companies that offer very similar desert safaris for a very reasonable price.
-Check here to see a few options of desert safaris available, including overnight stays and half day tours.
+There are several desert safaris available, including overnight stays and half day tours.

 The collections here are very impressive and include civilisations all over the world, from ancient times until the present day.
 They also feature pieces from Monet, da Vinci and Van Gogh.

-Click here to view the opening times.
+Make sure to view the opening times before you go.
 Note Louvre Abu Dhabi is closed on Mondays.
 Entrance is 63 dirhams ($17).

 Emirates Palace in Abu Dhabi’s most iconic hotel.
 This elaborate and grand hotel is beautiful both on the outside and on the inside, yet it is far too expensive for most people to stay in (the cheapest rooms start at $560 per night!).
 However, you can visit the Palace for free to have a look around and take in the grandeur and beauty of the floor to ceiling marble and gold.